ivan-zapreev/SCOTS2C/README.md

 	cmake ..
 	make

-The software comes in two versions, one version is WSTP based and the other uses LibraryLink.
+The Mathematica interface software comes in two versions: one version is WSTP based and the other uses LibraryLink.
 They are mostly identical in functionality with the exception of LibraryLink version being able to retrieve the set of all grid points at once.
 Further we shall first describe how the WSTP version is to be installed and used and then the same will be done for the LibraryLink version.
 The former is ran as a separate process and thus has not impact on the Mathematica Kernel, and benefits from all of the WSTP features.
 Yet the WSTP version is slower than the LibraryLink version which is however run inside the Mathematica Kernel and thus, in case of failures, may cause an interference.

 #Installing the WSTP software

 Install the `build/src/wstp/scots2ext` WSTP application through the Notebook in Mathematica.

    1. Load through interface: